 To obtain a Social Security number (SSN), you must first demonstrate a need for it.
-Because you will be working, that alone meets the need.
+Because you will be working lawfully, that alone meets the need.
 In general, however, only persons who have legal authorization to work in the U.S. are eligible for SSNs.

-If you received a paper I-94 from CBP when you arrived, it's possible that it may take longer for SSA to verify your immigration status before issuing your SSN.
-That was the reason for the prior ten-day waiting period.
+If you received a paper I-94 from CBP when you arrived, it's possible that it might take longer for SSA to verify your immigration status before issuing your SSN.

-If you want to get paid for your work in the U.S., you'll likely need an SSN.
-Even though your nonimmigrant status will authorize you to start working right awa, your employer may not be able to pay you until you have an SSN.
+Assuming you want to get paid for your work in the U.S., you'll likely need an SSN.
+Even though your nonimmigrant status will authorize you to start working right away, your employer might not be able to pay you until you have an SSN.

 Most payroll systems require an SSN in order to withhold taxes and send them to various governmental agencies, such as the SSA, Internal Revenue Service, and state and local governments.
-The SSN is what matches your wages and withheld taxes to you.
+The SSN is used to match your wages and withheld taxes to you.
 This is particularly important when it's time to file your annual tax returns or apply for SSA benefits in retirement.

 But again, you don't need the SSN to start working.
 Your immigration status allows you to work.
 The SSN merely facilitates the payroll process.

 As noted above, you must demonstrate a need for the SSN.
 Your dependent children likely will not be able to obtain SSNs, but there's a small chance your spouse might.
 With a few exceptions, spouses and children who accompany nonimmigrants on dependent visas, such as those with E-1, E-2, E-3, F-2, H-4, or J-2 status, are not authorized to work in this country.

-Only spouses with E-1, E-2, E-3, J-2, or L-2 status are authorized to work.
+Spouses with E-1, E-2, E-3, J-2, or L-2 status are authorized to accept U.S. employment.
 They must, in most cases, apply for an Employment Authorization Document (EAD) before they start work.
 The same goes for H-4 spouses married to an H-1B nonimmigrant who is the main beneficiary of an approved Form I-140, Immigrant Petition for Alien Worker (in other words, whose employer is sponsoring them for a green card).

-One issue your spouse might face is that the SSA deems E and L spouses to have work authorization "incident to status," as explained above.
-Be aware, however, that USCIS views the matter differently and requires E and L spouses to obtain EADs before working.
+One potential hurdle is that the SSA deems E and L spouses to have work authorization "incident to status," as explained above.
+But USCIS views the matter differently and requires E and L spouses to obtain EADs before working.
 And because it's USCIS, not SSA, that has the final say on who has work authorization, the recommendation for E and L spouses is to obtain the EAD before applying for an SSN and beginning work.

 An Individual Taxpayer Identification Number, or ITIN, is an identifying number that the Internal Revenue Service (federal tax agency) issues to persons who do not qualify for SSNs.
 Its primary use is to allow such persons to pay their taxes.

-Please be aware that even though ITINs have the same nine-digit format as SSNs, they are not valid for employment purposes, that is, to work.
+Be aware that, even though ITINs have the same nine-digit format as SSNs, they are not valid for employment purposes, that is, to work in the United States.